You may use Pinterest for recipes or fashion ideas, but did you know that it's just as valuable for growing your brand as an author?

 Here’s what you can do:

-- For people to see that you’re actively pinning, join groups.
+- Join groups so that people can see that you’re actively pinning.

-- Respond to group members and participate in discussions — it will help you grow your following without having to build everything from scratch.
+- Respond to group members and participate in discussions.
+This helps grow your following without having to build everything from scratch.

 - Engage in the community and support other independent authors and readers who enjoy your genre.

 All this will help you show yourself, increase the visibility of your profile, and attract new followers.
-Pinterest can become another valuable addition to your overall marketing strategy.
+Pinterest can very well be a valuable addition to your overall marketing strategy.

 D. Examples of Authors on Pinterest

-You'll find everything on Jody's Pinterest profile: inspiration pins, editing and writing tips, things she loves, etc. She also has separate boards for her books, with descriptions and pictures for each.
+You'll find everything on Jody's Pinterest profile: pins on her inspiration, editing and writing tips, things she loves, and more.
+She has separate boards for her books, with descriptions and pictures for each.
 Also, the author talks about herself in the profile description to peak users' interest.

-If you'd like to create a profile where you'll share pictures from your stories and various sources of inspiration for book lovers, check out Alexandra Bracken's profile.
+If you'd like to create a profile to share share pictures from your stories and various sources of inspiration, check out Alexandra Bracken's profile.
 It's an excellent example of an author profile on Pinterest.

 Sylvia Day has a board for each of her books, and each board has pins with quotes and pictures of her book covers.
-Besides these, you’ll find many more boards on inspiration and even on her personal life.
+Then she’s got her boards on her personal life and inspiration.

 The famous K.M.
-Weiland loves to share valuable materials with her audience, for which she created the "Writing Resources" board.
-There, everyone can find fascinating facts about writing, tips on creating and developing characters, and more.
+Weiland loves to share valuable materials with her audience.
+In her "Writing Resources" board, you can find fascinating facts about writing, tips on developing characters, and more.

-To become a competitive player in the writing industry, you should know the game's rules and use all available tools to the fullest.
+To become a competitive player in the writing industry, know the game's rules and use all available tools to the fullest.

 By including Pinterest in your promotion strategy, you can improve your book distribution and sales.

-Hopefully, these Pinterest tips will help you with your self-publishing promotions and get your books to as many readers as possible.
+Hopefully, these Pinterest tips help with your self-publishing promotions and get your books to as many readers as possible.